CodebuffAI/codebuff/backend/src/billing/billing.knowledge.md

   - Server returns total credits used in session
   - Client calculates per-request usage by comparing new total with cached value
   - Important: Use delta between totals to show credits used per request
+- Credit tracking:
+  - Server returns total credits used in session
+  - Client calculates per-request usage by comparing new total with cached value
+  - Important: Use delta between totals to show credits used per request

 ## WebSocket Communication